Table of Contents

 What Causes Swimmer's Ear?

 Swimmer’s ear, medically referred to as otitis externa, is an inflammation or infection of the outer ear canal.

-Under normal conditions, the skin of the ear is protected by waxy, water repellent secretions from sebaceous and apocrine glands.
-However, when these normal barriers are lost the skin becomes inflamed and macerated.
-Which increases the risk of invasion from bacterial or fungal organisms.
+Under normal conditions, waxy, water repellent secretions from sebaceous and apocrine glands protect your ears.
+However, when these usual barriers are lost, the skin becomes inflamed and macerated, which increases the risk of invasion from bacterial or fungal organisms.